sysbio-bioinf/feelBack/libs/api/config/README.md

 This is a rather basic `Config` Module for NestJS applications.
 It offers an `IEnvironment` interface, which specifies respective format of the environment files.
 Note that the `environment.ts` and `environment.prod.ts` located within the `./apps/api/environments` folder implement this specific interface.

-If you want to add more configuration parameters that are required for your application, please specificy them in **this package** and then add them to the respective `environment` files within the api.
+If you want to add more configuration parameters that are required for your application, please specify them in **this package** and then add them to the respective `environment` files within the api.

 The `ConfigModule` is described as a `Global` module.
 This means, in turn, it should only be imported once.
 This should be done in some kind of `CoreModule` within the api application.
 The `ConfigModule` itself exposes a `ConfigService` that has access to the underlying `environment` file.